liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 * __Replica_Library/replica_iteration.m__: Iterative algorithm for asymptotic MSE computation

-* Codes for replica analysis computation and simulations in Section VI-B: comming soon
+* Codes for simulations in Section VI-B: comming soon
 ## Referencing

 If you in any way use this code for research that results in publications, please cite our original article listed above.